ENTRY FORMS DUE BY:

 All entries must document and share their gardening experience through an online entry form and submission of up to 10 photos.
 In order to be eligible for the grand prize and specialty prizes, entries must also include a video link (under 5 minutes) that tells the story of the project in its entirety.
 Please note that each student that appears in the photos or video must have an accompanying signed parental release form submitted with your entry.
 The official parental release form is also available in Spanish.

 After completing your Carton 2 Garden project, you must fill out and submit an online entry form and include 5 - 10 photos highlighting your project from beginning to end.
 You can download the Entry Form Checklist to view the information that will be requested.

-Entries are due by Wednesday, April 1, 2020 by Midnight PST.
+NEW DEADLINE: Entries are due by Friday, May 1, 2020 by Midnight PST.

 Before you begin your project, check out our Judging Criteria so that you know what the judges will be looking for in your creation.
 Keep in mind that no purchase is necessary.
 Purchase of a product does not improve your chances of receiving an award.

 Fifteen (15) entries will be selected to receive award packages for their efforts.